NYT Bestseller List – This Week’s New York Times Bestsellers

 Fantasy & Adventure Lead the Way

 Fantasy lovers will be thrilled to see Rebecca Yarros’ Empyrean series continuing to dominate the charts.
-Onyx Storm, the latest installment, sees Violet Sorrengail embarking on a perilous journey beyond the Aretian wards in search of allies, while Iron Flame follows her as she faces brutal new training challenges.
-Meanwhile, Fourth Wing, the book that launched this blockbuster fantasy series, remains a must-read for those who love dragons, romance, and high-stakes battles.
+Onyx Storm, the latest installment, sees Violet Sorrengail embarking on a perilous journey beyond the Aretian wards in search of allies, while Iron Flame follows her through brutal training and difficult choices.
+Fourth Wing, the original breakout hit, continues to captivate fans of dragons, romance, and high-stakes magic.

 Historical Fiction Captivates Readers